queryluke/masseffect-5e/static/data/rules/02-08-background.md

 title: '4.c Background'
 ---

 Every story has a beginning.
-Your character’s background reveals where you came from, how you became an adventurer, and your place in the galaxy.
+Your character’s background reveals where you came from, how you became an operative, and your place in the galaxy.
 Your soldier might have been a mercenary or a former Specter.
 Your adept could have been an government experiment or a celebrated artisan.
 Your infiltrator might be a political assassin or gathered intel for the Shadow Broker.